1062 State Route 38

 The Tioga Mobile Dental Van travels throughout Tioga County providing dental care.
 Sites include Tioga County schools where children have easy access to receiving care during the school day.
 Adults can also receive care before or after-school and on school vacations.
 Services include dental cleanings, sealants, fluoride treatments, fillings and extractions.
 Must be a Tioga County resident.
 All dental insurances are accepted, plus a Sliding Fee Scale is available.
 To schedule an appointment, please call (607) 972-7552.

-Why is it that some people never get cavities and others seem to get cavities overnight?
+Find information on why some people never get cavities and others seem to get cavities overnight here.

 The goal of Tioga County Public Health's Immunization Program is to increase immunization rates for child and adults in order to protect the community from vaccine preventable diseases.
 This aligns with our mission to prevent, promote, and protect the health of our community by making sure that children and adults receive the vaccines they need.
 We work closely with primary care providers, local hospitals, school nurses, day care providers, pharmacists, and other local partners to increase immunization rates.